 In order to better understand their customers’ expectations CHW undertook an exhaustive community engagement exercise throughout 2017/18.
 This informed a high-level digital strategy showing how their IT capability should evolve across the organisation to further enhance customer experience.

 The challenge arose when it came to implementing the ideas put forward in the strategy.
 The desire for a more customer-centric approach and a rapid capability uplift conflicted with CHW’s traditional waterfall project methodology that was used for the ongoing delivery of asset management initiatives.

-With customer satisfaction a bigger priority, Central Highlands Water’s General Manager of Customer and Community, Jacqueline O’Neill decided it was time to introduce agile ways of working, to provide a more modern approach to delivery and thinking.
-“Introducing agile into the business raised a few questions.
-But with strong governance and a focus on creating value for our customers, it soon took flight.”
+With customer satisfaction a bigger priority, Central Highlands Water’s General Manager of Customer and Community decided it was time to introduce agile ways of working, to provide a more modern approach to delivery and thinking.

-O’Neill set out to find a partner that would bring fresh thinking, expertise in agile processes, and the ability to deliver a rapid engagement and uplift of IT and delivery practices.
+The General Manager set out to find a partner that would bring fresh thinking, expertise in agile processes, and the ability to deliver a rapid engagement and uplift of IT and delivery practices.
 She found the right match in Elabor8, one of Australia’s most experienced agile consultancies.
-“Whilst Elabor8 demonstrated core knowledge and experience, we chose to partner with them based on their adaptive approach and desire to grow the capability of our business.”

 Elabor8 began the process with an intensive two-day workshop during which the CHW team was introduced to agile concepts and ways of working, including Scrum and Kanban.
 Elabor8 then facilitated the creation of a flexible roadmap for achieving strategic goals, including how CHW would monitor the progress and success of these activities.